typst-community/rowmantic/src/rowtable.typ

 ///   By default depends on `separator` if possible otherwise falls back to `$&$`.
 ///   Set to `{none}` to disable splitting equations.
 /// - row-filler (any): value used to fill rows that are too short
-/// - column-width (length, relative, array): set column width without specifying number of columns.
+/// - column-width (length, relative, fraction, array): set column width without specifying number of columns.
 ///   A single length is repeated for all columns.
 An array of lengths is repeated by extending with
 ///   the last item.
 /// - table (function): Table function to use to build the final table.
 Intended for use with